-- To make sure that health information that identifies you is kept private
+- Make sure that health information that identifies you is kept private

-- To give you this Notice of our Privacy Practices and legal duties with respect to protected health information
+- Give you this Notice of our Privacy Practices and legal duties with respect to protected health information

-- To follow the terms of the Notice that is currently in effect
+- Follow the terms of the Notice that is currently in effect

-- To make a good faith effort to obtain from you a written acknowledgement that you have received or been given an opportunity to receive this Notice
+- Make a good faith effort to obtain from you a written acknowledgement that you have received or been given an opportunity to receive this Notice

-- To notify you in writing within 60 days in the event your health information is compromised by The Hernried Center, one of our affiliates, or by someone that we have contracted with to conduct business on our behalf
+- Notify you in writing within 60 days in the event your health information is compromised by The Hernried Center, one of our affiliates, or by someone that we have contracted with to conduct business on our behalf

 The Hernried Center PROVIDERS INCLUDED IN THIS NOTICE